Part One-The Long Road Home

 It never occurred to her that she had something that couldn’t be fixed.

 The front doors whooshed open, allowing the mountain’s warmth to billow into the awful place.
-She stepped through, and took a deep breath, appreciating the heady scent of the mountain.
-She made up her mind then and there, she wasn’t coming back.
+She stepped through, and took a deep breath, appreciating the heady scent of the Appalachian range.
+She made up her mind then and there, she wasn’t coming back to see the good doctor.

 It was time to go home.